This investment strategy is working even better than we expected +711%

 The best valuation ratio you can use

-From all the above research I am sure you will agree that Qi Value is a great indicator to use because it finds undervalued companies using a number of proven ratios that it combines into a single ranking value.
+From all the above research I am sure you will agree that Qi Value is a great indicator because it finds undervalued companies using a number of proven ratios that it combines into a single ranking value.

 Its results speak for themselves, higher returns with lower volatility, something I am sure you are also interested in.